Digital Image Workflow overview

 3. Once populated with image files, DO NOT move folders to new locations WITHOUT ensuring that the cataloguing process is able to follow them.

-4. Think "Bridge", possibly "Photoshop", certainly "Lightroom" and finally "Media Pro" as your essential in-computer workflow.
+4. Think "Bridge", possibly "Photoshop", certainly "Lightroom" and finally "DAM" as your essential in-computer workflow.